Simtec - CBR Testing Services

-Simtec Material Testing has the capacity to carry out CBR (California Bearing Ratio Testing) and Incremental Plate Load testing
+Simtec Material Testing has the capability to conduct CBR (California Bearing Ratio) and Incremental Plate Load testing throughout the UK.
+A UKAS-accredited company for delivering both tests in accordance with, BS1377-9:1990 and IAN73/06 standards.

-Both methods of plate testing will require kentledge which is usually in the form of a 360-degree site excavator or similar Item of plant, available on-site provided by the client.
+Both methods of plate testing require kentledge.
+This is usually in the form of a 360-degree site excavator or a similar item of plant.
+This must be provided by the client and must be available on-site.

 The CBR & Incremental Plate Load Test Explained:

-Preliminary tests known as ‘plate bearing’ often need to be carried out before building new structures, Highways or when planning for crane base pads in construction.
+Preliminary tests, called "plate bearing," are necessary before constructing new structures, highways, or crane base pads.
+Plate bearing tests provide important information for planning purposes.
 Primarily there are two types of plate bearing test, both of which offer extremely reliable results to the client.
 These are:

 - Plate CBR Test (California Bearing Ratio)